Risk Management

 • ● Promotion of activities under “Environmental Vision for 2050 (net zero)” in a cross-functional organization headed by top management

-• ● Efforts to achieve SDG-contributing product revenue ratio targets
+• ● Efforts to achieve SDG-contributing product sales revenue ratio targets

 • ● Scenario analysis of our key business areas by TCFD Task Team